githubteacher/animated-spoon/jrspalding-fremont.md

 ## A sneaky collaborator added some extra text
 - how nefarious!

-# Home of the Fremont Tigers
+# Home of the Fremont Tigers!